I-1-0-7.Instructions for HALLEX Authors

 Last Update: 3/3/11 (Transmittal I-1-61)

 Decide whether it is necessary to issue a new instruction or guideline, or revise an existing instruction or guideline.
-Permanent or longstanding changes in Office of Disability Adjudication and Review (ODAR) guiding principles, procedural guidance, and information should be added to the Hearings, Appeals and Litigation Law (HALLEX) manual through the revision process.
+Permanent or longstanding changes in guiding principles, procedural guidance, and information at the hearing level and Appeals Council should be added to the Hearings, Appeals and Litigation Law (HALLEX) manual through the revision process.
 Indications for the need to issue revised HALLEX procedures can come from a variety of sources, including, but not limited to, the following: